Full-Metal-JS/tinnr/README.md

 ## Choice of Technologies

-For this project, we have used AngularJS, Twitter Bootstrap, Sass, Lo-dash for our front end and Node.js, Express, and MongoDB for our server and database.
+For this project, we have used AngularJS, Twitter Bootstrap, font awesome, Sass, Lo-dash for our front end and Node.js, Express, and MongoDB for our server and database.
 We also used Gulp for automation of our workflow.
+For testing we used mocha.

 We used MongoDB for the document storage of the Users and the Recipes.
 We used an ORM called mongoose, which is an npm module, which gives us easier access to our database.
 Refer to this link to learn more about mongoose [Mongoose Docs](http://mongoosejs.com/).
 We used MongoLab as a heroku addon when deploying our app.